Elder Participants (Winter/Spring 2021)

 Elder Participant

 Luz was born in Veracruz, Mexico.
 In Mexico, she spent 18 years working as an elementary school teacher.
-Luz eventually immigrated to the U.S. in 2003, and has been living in Koreatown for 18 years.
-She began first working in the garment industry as a cashier, then later a machine operator.
-She is the mother of three daughters and three grandchildren, and is an active member of various community-based service and empowerment organizations in Koreatown.
+Luz eventually immigrated to the U.S. in 2003 and has been living in Koreatown since.
+She first began working in the garment industry as a cashier, then later as a machine operator.
+She is the mother of three daughters and grandmother to three grandchildren.
+Luz is an active member of various community-based service and empowerment organizations in Koreatown.

 luz's story →